sarthakarora1208/telegram-chatting-app-rails/README.md

 ## Requirements

-- [ ] You can build this in anyway or form you'd like as long as it is functional.
+- [x] You can build this in anyway or form you'd like as long as it is functional.

-You must build this web app in Ruby and use Rails.
+- [x] You must build this web app in Ruby and use Rails.
-You must be able to receive messages from a Telegram User which is sent to your Telegram Bot, and to be able to send back a reply from your web app.
+- [x] You must be able to receive messages from a Telegram User which is sent to your Telegram Bot, and to be able to send back a reply from your web app.
-It'll be good to see how you handle media files.
+- [x] It'll be good to see how you handle media files.
-We expect to be able to run your web app locally.
+- [x] We expect to be able to run your web app locally.
-We expect you to package this using Docker and/or have one run command.
+- [ ] We expect you to package this using Docker and/or have one run command.
-We expect to see tests for your Ruby code.
+- [x] We expect to see tests for your Ruby code.
-We expect to see some form of documentation.
+- [x] We expect to see some form of documentation.
-Bonus
-Build usable a UI/UX.
+- [x] Build usable a UI/UX.
-Build any kind of notification mechanism, the more realtime, the better.
+- [x]Build any kind of notification mechanism, the more realtime, the better.
-Use Vue.js as a Javascript framework.
+- []Use Vue.js as a Javascript framework.

 ## Demo